eagrundy/dream_catcher_frontend/README.md

 A javascript single page web application (git repo here https://github.com/eagrundy/dream_catcher_backend) where users can see and submit a list of dreams/goals to a database handled in the backend by Ruby on Rails.

-The user can also delete a dream, and filter dreams by categories.
+The user can also delete a dream, filter dreams by categories and search dreams by name.

 **Installation**